DiptoSarkar182/members_only_ROR/README.md

 - Users can sign up, log in, and log out.
 - Only logged in users can create posts.
 - Only logged in users can see the authors of posts.
-- Real-time updates of posts using Action Cable.
+- Real-time updates of posts using Action Cable. **Only for posting secrets.**

 ## Getting Started